Career : 2010 - 2014

 DOB : 26 June, 1991

-Beginning his football career at Trinity College and Winnacott in WA, Kane Lucas was recruited by East Fremantle in 2009.
+Beginning his football career at Trinity College in WA, Kane Lucas represented Melville and Winnacott junior football clubs before he was recruited by East Fremantle in 2009.
 He played 12 senior games in the WAFL during that year, while also representing his state in the Under-18 National Championships.
-His hard running and smart disposal won him All-Australian selection as a medium forward, prompting Carlton to snap him up with selection 12 in the National Draft – as part of the deal that brought Lachlan Henderson to Princes Park, and sent Brendan Fevola to Brisbane.
+His hard running and smart disposal won him All-Australian selection as a medium forward, prompting Carlton to snap him up with selection 12 in the National Draft - as part of the deal that brought Lachlan Henderson to Princes Park, and sent Brendan Fevola to Brisbane.

 Speaking to Carlton's website at the time, Recruiting Manager Wayne Hughes said; “We picked Kane for his ball-reading ability in the middle, and good use of the ball.
 He’s smart in traffic, and his athletic abilities give him the ability to play midfield rotation.
 Quick, good agility, good spring - just an all-round good package for us.”
 On top of this, Kane's draft camp results were impressive, with his 20 metre sprint time of 2.9 seconds, and a beep test of 14.4 the highlights.
-He was allocated Carlton’s guernsey number 24, previously worn by another midfield athlete in Nick Stevens.
+On arrival at Princes Park, he was allocated Carlton’s guernsey number 24, previously worn by another midfield athlete in Nick Stevens.

 Carlton’s match committee chose to give Lucas his baptism of fire at senior level against Essendon in round 3, 2010 in front of a typically massive crowd at the MCG.
 Starting from the bench (as he would do regularly throughout his debut year) Kane’s 16 possessions, 3 marks and 7 tackles was a solid first-up effort.
 The Bombers won by 20 points, but Lucas only had to wait another week to celebrate an away victory over Adelaide on the way to playing his first eight matches in succession.
 About this time, he was given the nickname “Sugar” Kane by team-mates, and supporters soon followed suit.